chels-j/chels-j/README.md

 Currently, I'm completing an M.Sc. in Data Science at Tilburg University. <br>
 <br>
 Here you can see some of the projects I'm working on to build my skillset in:
+- Querying, cleaning and transforming data using Python & SQL
-- Data visualization
+- Data visualization using libraries like matplotlib and seaborn
-- Building machine learning models
+- Building machine learning models using scikit-learn
-- Data modeling & dashboarding
+- Data modeling & dashboarding using Power BI
 - Designing data pipelines

 # Portfolio Guide